Stratus fractus fluctus (St fra flu)

 You guessed it.
 This stratus cloud would pass off as an example of the fractus cloud species.

-Cloud Variety.
+Cloud Varieties.
 Stratus clouds are associated with only three cloud varieties.
 Opacus (darkened and blocking out the sun, translucidus (thin and allowing the sun to shine through), and undulatus (waving, undulating, and rolling).

 The cloud isn’t between us and the sun.
 Based on our perspective of it, it wouldn’t be fair to classify it as either opacus or translucidus.
 The cloud has some wavelike features (more on that next!) but it’s not wavelike or undulating like you’d normally see in the undulatus cloud variety.